In this post, I will show you how to list all domain controllers with PowerShell.

 Why is this important?
 The DCLocator is a process used by Windows to locate the closest domain controller.
 It can be useful to verify that client systems are locating and authenticating to the closest DC.
 To learn more on this see the Microsoft article How Domain Controllers are located in Windows.

 All done!
-Now you know how to get a list of domain controller by using PowerShell.
+Now you know how to get a list of domain controllers by using PowerShell.